Skip to content

 return self.outputs

 This method defines the input structure to your function.
+Provide either and input_list or an input_type.
 See example folder and tutorials for help on using this method.

 Parameters

-input_list: Input parameters given as a list of [('field_name', field_type)...] field_name is a string you choose as the title of the field. field_type is a type either given by a native c_types value or a custom type defined via the define_type() method.
-All types can be accessed as CompiledController.types.(type_name)
+input_list: A list of [('field_name', field_type)...] defining the input structure.
+Use this when you want to define a new ctypes type to use as the input. field_name is a string you choose as the title of the field. field_type is a type either given by a native c_types value or a custom type defined via the define_type() method.
+All types can be accessed as CompiledController.types.(type_name) input_type: A ctypes.Structure class reference to use directly as the input type.
+Use this if you have a ctype object already defined.

 Source code in opensourceleg/control/compiled.py